rtmigo/prefnotifiers_flutter/README.md

 await myValueModel.initialized;
 ```

 Now `myValueModel.value` returns the actual value that was stored in preferences.
+Let's change it:

 ```
 myValueModel.value = 5;